joshuafgeorge/AtmosClock/README.md

 Clock now uses feels like temp in f rather that actual temp

 Fixed bugs with clock showing incorrest temp and precipitation

+## Version 3.0
+Used BufferStratagy to stop clockface from flashing after every second

+Implemented Runnable to take program off of main thread and run more smoothly

+Used color class to optimize code and increace readability